mpcox/203.328/README.md

 ---

+## Installing Velvet

+For this lab, you will be using machines running macOS.
+I have already made the programs for you and you can download them [here](code/macOS_10.14_binaries.zip).

+If you want to learn how to compile these programs from the source code, or if you want to run them on your own machine, [check out the instructions here](docs/compilation.html).

+---

 ## Assembly Example

 Here are the steps needed to assemble a set of FASTQ sequences using Velvet.
 Note that you will be repeating this exercise on your own dataset later in the lab.